To avoid retesting you must keep your license valid and maintain category certifications.

 Please contact your company for your renewal form before contacting the MDA to avoid duplicate payments and/or renewal errors.

 All pesticide applicator licenses expire on December 31st and must be renewed annually.
 Renewal application forms are mailed to the employer in November and December.
 The license fee and ACRRA surcharge are due at the time of renewal.
-Licenses can be renewed online, by mail, or in person at the MDA.
+The annual renew letter will offer renewal options based on licenses status, in person renewals can be done at the MDA during regular business hours.
 Online renewal or in person renewal can be paid with a Mastercard or Visa credit card.

 Commercial and Noncommercial licenses may be renewed up to 12 months after the valid date listed on the license.
 To avoid late fees, renew before March 1.
 Structural licenses may be renewed up to 3 months after the valid date.
 To avoid late fees, renew before January 1.
 Printed on each license identification card is your Valid date.